Three Things You Can Do to Manage PCOS

 Here are three tips from our naturopathic doctors to help manage PCOS:

-3. Exercise: ay movemet is beneficial.
+3. Find 20 minutes of movement per day.
+Any movement is beneficial!
 Previously, the data showed that too much strenuous exercise like HIIT workouts/running may be contributing to hormonal imbalance associated with PCOS and that shorter duration/lower impact workouts were ideal for this patient population.
 You'll likely still hear this, or have heard it before.
 Research updates in 2023 showed that ANY exercise is great exercise for improving PCOS symptoms and outcomes like improved menstrual cycle regularity.
 The studies explored HIIT workouts (high intensity interval training) and the data was recorded on smart watches, with most workouts being done outside, so this is very accessible!

 If you're curious for more information about PCOS and how to manage symptoms and overall health, we recommend downloading our FREE guide that provides supplements, lifestyle, and nutrition tips to help get you started!